Reading time: Less than 2 minutes

 This is my weekly installment of “writing about writing,” in which I scan the world to find websites, books and articles to help other writers.
 Today I discuss a blog post written by Mike Sanger….

-Award-winning journalist and longtime writer-at-large for Esquire, Mike Sanger (pictured above) has recently written a blog post for 99U under the headline, “Knocking down your creative blocks.”
+Award-winning journalist and longtime writer-at-large for Esquire, Mike Sanger once wrote a blog post under the compelling headline, “Knocking down your creative blocks.”
 A quick 1,700-word (six minute) read, the piece describes his experience writing an article for Rolling Stone in 1989.

 It didn’t go well for him….